-A guide to problems, costs, maintenance and repair for your Dodge Avenger
+A guide to repairs, service, and maintenance costs for your Dodge Avenger

 A knocking sound my be heard from the engine at times with the air conditioning on.
 The cause could be the AC compressor itself, if that is the case there is an updated AC compressor to correct this issue.

 The automatic transmission can develop problems like erratic shifting, rough shifting, or delayed gear engagement.
 Repairs for many of these problems are outlined in service bulletins.